tcareyintx/skybellgen/README.md

 - **Last button event**

-  - **Description**: The timestamp of the last recorded doorbell button pressed event.
+  - **Description**: The timestamp of the last recorded doorbell button pressed event provided by the Cloud API.

 - **Last motion event**

+  - **Description**: The timestamp of the last recorded doorbell motion event provided by the Cloud API.

+- **Last local button event**

+  - **Description**: The timestamp of the last recorded doorbell button pressed event broadcast by the device.

+- **Last local motion event**

-  - **Description**: The timestamp of the last recorded doorbell motion event.
+  - **Description**: The timestamp of the last recorded doorbell motion event broadcast by the device.

 - **Last livestream event**